Client Identification – Individual

 3. Suitable certifiers

-Please note that certified copies must be signed by a suitable certifier.
-Acceptable persons to certify documents may include any of the following, who must state their full name and capacity in which they are signing (self-certification or certification by a family member or close relation is not acceptable):
+Should it be of assistance, certification of the original documents can be undertaken by one of the Le Gallais & Luce staff members.
+Otherwise, please note that certified copies must be signed by a suitable certifier.
+Acceptable persons to certify document may include any of the following, who must state their full name and capacity in which they are signing (self-certification or certification by a family member or close relation is not acceptable):

 Please also note that for certification to be effective, a person will need to personally present an original document to an acceptable suitable certifier and that certifier will need to be subject to professional rules (or equivalent) providing for the integrity of the certifier’s conduct.